 Here Are Some of the Top Sites

 - CarsDirect.com.
 This site is appealingly basic and straightforward — not a lot of fuss.
-You can search within a specified area for a certain body style, make, model, or price.
+You can search for a particular body style, make, model, or price within a specified area.
 You can ask to see a car’s Carfax report, and you’ll get offerings from bothering dealers and owners.
 You can ask the seller for more details, and there are maps to each store.

 - Autolist.com. is known as the top site for on-the-run browsing.
 Sure, the site’s appealing to the eye and is easy to use, but it’s the mobile app for Android and iOS that sets it apart.
 The software lets you speedily check out the offerings of other shopping apps, as well as other dealer sites.
 You can learn how long the vehicle’s been for sale, whether the asking price has changed, and what’s on the Carfax report.

 - CarGurus.com. is a good site for finding the best deal since it ranks offerings based on dealer ratings, where it can, and pricing.
 It also clues shoppers in on a vehicle’s actual market value.
 In addition, you tell how long a car has been for sale and whether the list price has fluctuated.

 - AutoTempest.com.
 If you’re so inclined, you can go to town with this one on cross-site comparisons.
 AutoTempest.com marries search results from most of the sites we’ve mentioned and more.
 You also can get advice, checklists, and buying guides, and you can save your search results for later.
 You also have access to complete car reviews.

 - KBB.com.
 Widely known as Kelley Blue Book, this site is excellent for those seeking the ultimate buying experience.
 You can find out what your car is worth, how much you should shell out for a used car, and how the ride you’re interested in compares to others out there.
 You can also get expert and consumer reviews and can browse top picks and tips.